 The dual-zone feature allows you to keep your red and white wines at different temperatures.
 The temperature of the upper zone ranges from 40-50°F and for the lower zone, 50-66°F. You can set the temperature by a light touch with your fingertip, and the LED temperature display always tells you the real temperature within the cooler.
-With this unit, you can keep up to 33 bottles nice and frosty anywhere in your home.
+With this wine fridge, you can keep up to 33 bottles nice and frosty anywhere in your home.

 It comes with seven removable beechwood racks.

 It is equipped with energy-saving blue LED lighting to help you find a drink at night.